SharmaS1402/Landslide_Susceptibility_Mapping_Deep_Learning/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-For more information, visit the GitHub Repository.
+For more details visit the /Main/reports directory which includes project report and a powerpoint presentation.

 ## Project Organization